 Rebecca Jefferson grew up in Church and was saved in her “tween” years.
 Then God called her to be a domestic missionary in the Northeastern United States.
 Here's how she got started.

-Where do you serve?
-Globally
+Where and what people do you primarily serve?

-What do you do to serve those people?
+How do you serve those people?

 What would you do differently if you were starting today?

 There are several things I would do differently.

 - Rely solely on the grace of God.
 Sometimes, when a dream is realized, it's easy to define yourself by the achievement of that goal more than what God has said about you in his Word.
 So when things went wrong, I defined myself by what the outcome of situations might be rather than Christ's own sacrifice for me on the Cross.

 - Realize God has chosen you to do this.
 I didn't think I could do anything, so when the opportunity finally opened up to be a missionary-evangelist, let's just say I was in disbelief.
 But one mistake I made was that I got stuck there.
 I stayed in disbelief and doubt, and it really hindered me in the first year or so of being a part-time evangelist.
 I was constantly afraid of making a mistake instead of seeing what a gift God had given me in this opportunity and embracing it.
 I was also unsure of God's direction despite what he had clearly shown to me.